prajwalmani/Sign_Language_Interpreter_App/README.md

 ### Thank you for checking out the repo!.
 If you like the project then star the repo and lets us know that you appreciate our work!

-Some Background info about the project:
+Some background info about the project:
 * This is my final year captsone project under Visvesvaraya Technological University(VTU)
 * Subject name : Project Work Phase I and II
 * Subject code : 17CSP78 & 17CSP85